History of Leicester City F.C.: Return to the Premier League and first title (2014–present)

-Leicester started their first season in the Premier League since 2004 with two draws in their first three games, then claimed their first Premier League win since May 2014 with a 1–0 win against Stoke.
-They went on to beat Manchester United 5–3, coming back from 3–1 down, to move into seventh place in the table, five places ahead of Louis van Gaal's United.
+Leicester started their first season in the Premier League since 2004 with two draws in their first three games, then claimed their first Premier League win since May 2004 with a 1–0 win against Stoke City.
+They went on to beat Manchester United 5–3, coming back from 3–1 down, place in the table, five places ahead of Louis van Gaal's United.

 By March, however, a dismal run of form had seen the team fall to last place with only 19 points (seven fewer than the 19th-placed team) from 29 games, but a change of fortunes meant that they finished the season in 14th place with a 5–1 victory over relegated Queens Park Rangers on the last day of the season.
 They thus completed, mathematically, the best escape from relegation ever seen in the Premier League as no team had previously had less than 20 points from 29 games and stayed up.
 Despite his success, Pearson was sacked in June 2015 after a breakdown in his relationship with the club's owners.
 He was replaced by former Chelsea manager Claudio Ranieri.

 Starting the 2015–16 season as relegation candidates, and quoted by William Hill at 5,000–1, Leicester improbably went on to win the title in one of the most extraordinary seasons in English football.
 Under Ranieri, the team made a flying start to the season, losing only one game in their first 15 and topping the table in December ahead of Arsenal, Manchester City and Manchester United.
 Striker Jamie Vardy, who four years previously had been playing non-league football at Fleetwood Town, scored in 11-straight Premier League matches, beating the record of ten set by Ruud van Nistelrooy in 2003.
 Having been bottom of the table at Christmas 2014, Leicester were top at Christmas 2015.
-Their form continued into 2016, and in February they beat second-placed Manchester City 3–1 away to go six points clear.
+Their form continued into 2016, and in February they beat 2nd-placed Manchester City 3–1 away to go six points clear.
 For the remainder of the season, Leicester's main title rivals were Tottenham, and they clinched their first ever Premier League title, with two games to spare, on the weekend of 1–2 May when they drew 1–1 with Manchester United and Tottenham drew 2–2 with Chelsea.
 They also qualified for the UEFA Champions League for the first time.

 Post 2016: FA Cup Victory

 In February 2019, Leicester City announced the appointment of new manager Brendan Rodgers, previous manager of Celtic.

-In the 2020-21 season, Leicester qualified for the UEFA Europa League, and won the FA Cup for the first time.
+In the 2020–21 season, Leicester qualified for the UEFA Europa League, and won the FA Cup for the first time.